 The combination of little traffic and flat roads make Ninh Binh the perfect place to get out and enjoy the scenery by bicycle.

 Most hotels or guest houses will rent out bicycles or you’ll be able to find a local rental company with ease.

 Many of the attractions on this list of things to do in Ninh Binh are accessible by bike and navigating between them is super easy.

-A suggested itinerary for a cycle route would be to starting from Bich Dong pagoda, then visit the viewpoint at Hang Mua cave, head over to Trang An for a boat tour and finish your journey at Hoa Lu ancient city.
+A suggested itinerary for a cycle route would be to start from Bich Dong Pagoda, then visit the viewpoint at Hang Mua cave, head over to Trang An for a boat tour and finish your journey at Hoa Lu ancient city.

 This itinerary should take you one full day allowing a few hours for the boat ride.

 - Price Range: Expect to pay around 50,000 – 100,000 VND for a 1-day rental

 9) Spend a Day at Cuc Phuong National Park

 Vietnam’s very first national park, Cuc Phuong, is just a short journey from Ninh Binh which makes for an excellent full-day or half-day trip.

 The park is best visited by renting a scooter or motorbike as it is located about 40 minutes away and public transport is scarce.
 Here are some of the things you can do at the national park: